ColdCoffee21/Ship-Shooter/README.md

 * GREEN - follows you around!

 # How to run it
-Execute "work" windows batch file to start the game.
+Clone project.
+Then execute "work" windows batch file to start the game.